The Real Cost of a Vacant OD or Ophthalmologist Position

 The Hidden Costs Nobody Talks About

 Patient attrition.
 When patients cannot get timely appointments, they find someone who can.
-Losing even 10 to 15 percent of your patient base during a vacancy can take years to rebuild.
+Losing even 10 to 15 percent of your patient base during a vacancy can take years to rebuild, especially if a stretched-thin team along the way leaves a bad impression that affects your reputation.

 Owner burnout.
-Our recruiting team hears this constantly: the owner is working 60 to 70 hours a week trying to keep up, and it is not sustainable.
-Burnout in your lead provider is far more expensive than the cost of hiring.
+Our recruiting team hears this constantly: the owner is working 60 to 70 hours a week trying to keep up, and it is not sustainable. burnout in your lead provider causes a trickle-down effect and costs more than the hire would have.

-Overhead that does not stop.
-Rent, equipment leases, payroll, and insurance keep running whether or not your chair is filled.
+Overhead that doesn’t stop.
+Rent, equipment leases, payroll, and insurance keep running whether your chair is filled or not.

 Missed growth.
 Every month without a provider is a month you cannot accept new patients, expand your schedule, or build referral relationships.